alexandr-mironov/php-internals-book-ru/php7/build_system/build_php.md

 minor changes related to configuration, but some distributions make use of highly intrusive patches like Suhosin.
 Some of these patches are known to introduce incompatibilities with low-level extensions like opcache.

-PHP only provides support for the software as provided on php.net and not for the distribution-modified versions.
+PHP only provides support for the software as provided on [php.net](https://php.net) and not for the distribution-modified versions.
 If you want to report bugs, submit patches or make use of our help channels for extension-writing, you should always work against the official PHP version.
 When we talk about “PHP” in this book, we’re always referring to the officially supported version.

-## <a name="obtaining-the-source-code">Obtaining the source code</a>
+## <a name="obtaining-the-source-code">Получение исходного кода</a>
 _____

 Before you can build PHP you first need to obtain its source code.
 There are two ways to do this: You can either download an archive from PHP’s download page or clone the git repository from git.php.net (or the mirror on Github).

-The build process is slightly different for both cases: The git repository doesn’t bundle a configure script, so you’ll need to generate it using the buildconf script, which makes use of autoconf.
+The build process is slightly different for both cases: The git repository doesn’t bundle a ```configure``` script, so you’ll need to generate it using the ```buildconf``` script, which makes use of autoconf.
 Furthermore the git repository does not contain a pregenerated lexer and parser, so you’ll also need to have re2c and bison installed.

 We recommend to checkout out the source code from git, because this will provide you with an easy way to keep your installation updated and to try your code with different versions.
 A git checkout is also required if you want to submit